-If a commercial airline flight is not a viable option, then you have the choice of chartering a private air ambulance or plane with sufficient medical equipment on board to undertake the task.
+If a commercial airline flight is not a viable option, then you have the choice of chartering a private air ambulance, medical plane or medical helicopter with sufficient medical equipment on board to undertake the task.

 There are advantages and disadvantages to carrying out a medical repatriation with a private plane.